JavaScript is disabled in your browser. Some website features may not function properly.

 • Verification of standing with the State Comptroller’s Office

-• That the organization does not appear on the National Disqualification List (NDL).
+• Confirmation that the organization does not appear on the National Disqualification List (NDL).

-• That the organization does not appear on the Texas Excluded List (TEXSL).
+• Confirmation that the organization does not appear on the Texas Excluded List (TEXSL).

-• That the organization does not have any ongoing adverse actions with TDA.
+• Confirmation that the organization has no ongoing adverse actions with TDA.

 The contact individual eligibility check comprises:

-• Background check to ensure the individual has not been convicted of financial integrity crimes within the last seven years.
+• Conduct a background check to verify that the individual has not been convicted of financial integrity crimes within the past seven years.

-• That the individual does not appear on the National Disqualification List (NDL).
+• Confirm that the individual is not listed on the National Disqualification List (NDL).

-• That the individual does not appear on the Texas Excluded List (TEXSL)
+• Confirm that the individual is not listed on the Texas Excluded List (TEXSL).

-That the individual does not have any ongoing adverse actions with TDA.
+• Ensure the individual has no ongoing adverse actions with TDA.

-1. Upon a successful Eligibility check, the organization is sent a link to upload the proof of SFSP training and the organization’s financial documentation.
+Upon a successful Eligibility check, if applicable, the organization is reviewed to ensure that it is financially viable to operate the program.
+The organization is sent a link to upload the proof of SFSP training and the organization’s financial documentation.

-Only funds from non-food program sources will be considered for the Financial Viability Review.
+Only funds from sources outside the food program will be considered for the Financial Viability Review.

-Organizations MUST provide a minimum of ONE YEAR of bank statements that illustrate business operations.
+Organizations MUST provide at least ONE YEAR of bank statements showing business transactions.

 • Financial documentation submitted to TDA from organizations that have received Program funds must ensure it reflects only non-Program income and expenses.